cmrn-rhi/DataGen-CanCOGeN/README.md

 Defaults to 'comma' delimiter if no delimiter is specified.

-'In-progress: How-to specify error requests for the error-grid output.'
+*In-progress: How-to specify error requests for the error-grid output.*

 ## Files
 * **main.py** - for generating delimited csv files.